elswob/Badger/README.md

 #### Start grails

+For ease of control it may be wise to run this command using [screen](https://help.ubuntu.com/community/Screen).

 To run on port 8080, run the following command as normal user from within root directory of Badger:

 `grails prod run-app`